People commonly put dark circles around eyes down to tiredness but it’s not the only cause

 Dehydration

-It might seem like a common saying, but it's true that actually makes up 60 percent of our bodies.
+It might seem like a common saying, but it's true that water actually makes up 60 percent of our bodies.

 “If you are seriously dehydrated, your body's tissues will start to shrink, including your skin and the delicate tissue under the eyes,” Dr. Rubin revealed.